GregWaters/Golem/docs/tokens.md

 `,` - Comma:
 - Used as a separator in various places.

-`#` - Hashtag:
+`;` - Semicolon:
 - Tell the compiler to ignore all characters from this point until a newline is reached.
+If the newline is preceded by a backslash character (`\`), the newline will not terminate the statement.

 `@` - Attribute:
 - Used to turn an attribute specified immediately after the `@` symbol.

-`->` - Arrow:
+`->` - Arrowhead:
 - Used immediately after a function declaration to specify the return value.